taada33/README-Generator/README.md

 ## Usage

 Once the code is run, simply provide answers to the prompts generated, and a README.md file will be created for you in the output folder.
+Please check out this link for instructions on using the code: [https://youtu.be/QFiLdrTCPSY](https://youtu.be/QFiLdrTCPSY)

 ## Contributing